eosnetworkfoundation/docs/docs/50_eos-evm/20_eos-evm-network/index.md

 1. Connect to the network with your favorite wallet.
 2. Get some test tokens from the faucet and make some transfers.
-3. Set up IDEs to develop your smart contracts
+3. Set up your favorite IDE to develop your smart contracts.

 Thanks to the high API compatibility of the EOS EVM, most popular wallets and IDEs should work on EOS EVM seamlessly.